KhronosGroup/SYCL_Reference/source/iface/queue.rst

 Shortcut functions
 ==================

-Queue shortcut functions are part of the queue class and simplify command group creation.
+Queue shortcut functions are part of the ``sycl::queue`` class and simplify command group creation.
 They generate a command group with a single command, invoke a corresponding member function in the handler, and submit the group.
 The key distinction is that handler member functions return void, while queue shortcuts return an event object representing the submitted command group.
-You can specify a list of events to wait on, just like using ``handler::depends_on`` for the implicit command group.
+You can specify a list of events to wait on, just like using ``sycl::handler::depends_on`` for the implicit command group.

 ``single_task``
 ===============